Skip to main content

 Her lifelong lesson is resilience.
 Difficult times have taught her to bounce back, adapt, and keep moving forward despite setbacks.
 She holds deep gratitude for life, appreciating the joyous moments and the little things it offers.
 Practicing mindfulness has taught her to be present in both joyful and challenging times, finding peace in the present and appreciating life's transient nature.

-She will compete in alpine skiing, indoor rowing, and skeleton.
+She will compete in alpine skiing, indoor rowing, skeleton and indoor volleyball.

 Jonathan-Corriveau.jpgTrade: Cook